oblador/react-native-animatable/README.md

 # react-native-animatable
-Standard set of easy to use animations for React Native
+Standard set of easy to use animations and declarative transitions for React Native

 ## Installation